Under GDPR Can an Individual be Held Responsible?

 An example of a personal data breach is when an unauthorised third party like a hacker gains access to your data.
 Another data breach example is the loss of availability or alteration of your personal data without permission.

-Due to the high frequency of data breaches, the General Data Protection Regulation (GDPR) came into place in 2018.
-The GDPR aims at protecting individuals and giving them control over their data in case a third party holds it.
-The third party here applies to social media platforms, online services, or offline retailer.
+Due to the need to protect people’s data, the EU General Data Protection Regulation (GDPR) came into place in 2018, and was later superceded following Brexit by UK GDPR.
+The Regulation aims at protecting individuals and giving them the right to redress in circumstances where their data has been mishandled by third party entrusted with it.
+The third party here applies to a range of organisations that operate both online and offline services where a person’s data need to be stored.

 For the best chance at a data protection claim, it’s important to act fast, as there are strict time limits in place.
 Missing the deadline could mean forfeiting your right to claim.